livecycle/preevy/site/docs/intro/under-the-hood.md

 The profile storage consists of multiple tar archives that can be stored locally or in a remote storage provider.
 (S3 is the only supported remote storage implementation at the moment)

 :::note
-Profile store doesn't contains any cloud provider credentials.
+Profile store doesn't contain any cloud provider credentials.
 When using `preevy` CLI, the user need to have a local cloud configuration (using `aws login` or `aws configure`, or environment variables) with the required permissions.
 :::